-For the longest time, people have associated software with the programs that they would download on their computers.
-These programs would enable them to perform a variety of tasks, such as image editing, bookkeeping, word processing, and more.
+For the longest time, people have associated software with the programs that they would download on their computers, not knowing that it was a SaaS developer that worked hard on these programs to bring them to the form that you know them in today.
+These programs would enable people to perform a variety of tasks, such as image editing, bookkeeping, word processing, and more.
 Businesses used special programs that allowed them to manage the various parts of their organization.

 A lot has changed over the past two decades.
 Computing as we knew it has gone through a fundamental shift.
 Cloud-based services have emerged as the technology of choice for both individuals and businesses.
 Powerful applications are now within reach and accessing them requires not much more than a browser and an internet connection.

-SaaS or Software-as-a-Service is a popular model of cloud computing.
+SaaS or Software-as-a-Service is a popular model of cloud computing and a SaaS developer is the person behind the code developing it.
 In this software distribution model, a third-party service provider hosts the application and makes it available to the end users over the internet.

 In this model, software is centrally hosted and licensed to users on a subscription basis.
 SaaS applications are primarily accessed by users through a thin client like web browsers.